kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

 See https://github.com/kubernetes/client-go/issues/114 for details on creating a shared package with common constants for this scheme.

 This proposal assumes RBAC to lock things down in a couple of ways.
 First, it will open up `cluster-info` ConfigMap in `kube-public` so that it is readable by unauthenticated users.
-Next, it will make it so that the identities in the `system:bootstrappers` group can only be used to submit certs API to submit CSRs.
+Next, it will make it so that the identities in the `system:bootstrappers` group can only be used with the certs API to submit CSRs.
 After a TLS certificate is created, that identity should be used instead of the bootstrap token.

+The binding of `system:bootstrappers` to the ability to submit certs is not part of the default RBAC configuration.
+Tools like `kubeadm` will have to explicitly create this binding.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/super-simple-discovery-api.md?pixel)]()